ashcrane/ashcrane.com/readme.md

     1. Test after merge to make sure all is working correctly.
     2. Resolve any new conflicts.
 3. Push to repo.
-  1. Tag the commit with the version number.